 4 oz chilled champagne

 Splash of champagne

 Summer pending… Champagne cocktails trending.
-Get in touch with the Bermar team to find out more about how you can make the most of your cocktail menu with our Le Verre de Vin technology.
+Get in touch to learn how you can make the most of your cocktail menu with Le Verre de Vin technology.